MusicDin/kubitect/docs/examples/single-node-cluster.md

 1. Static IP address of the node.
     If the `ip` property is omitted, the DHCP lease is requested when the cluster is created.

+When no worker nodes are specified, master nodes are labeled as schedulable, which makes them behave as both master and worker nodes.
+This means that the single master node in the cluster will perform both the control plane functions of a Kubernetes master node and the data plane functions of a worker node.

 ??? abstract "Final cluster configuration <i class="click-tip"></i>"